Garnar History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 has only one listing of the family, Stephen Gemer who was listed as being in Lincolnshire at that time.
 The Yorkshire Poll Tax Rolls of 1379 lists Johannes Garner.
 The Lancashire Wills at Richmond list: Christopher Gardiner, or Garner in 1584; John Gardiner, or Garner, of Aldingham in the same year; and Christopher Garner, of Much Urswicke in 1575.

-Important Dates for the Garnar family
+Early History of the Garnar family

 This web page shows only a small excerpt of our Garnar research.
 Another 71 words (5 lines of text) covering the years 1170 and 1280 are included under the topic Early Garnar History in all our PDF Extended History products and printed products wherever possible.